- Food and Cooking

 On the stove top, cook noodles in boiling water for 8-9 minutes.
 Drain and place in 9x9" bake dish.
 Cook frozen peas on the stove top in boiling water for 8-9 minutes, drain, and place in 9x9" pan with noodles.
 Mix.

-Melt butter or margarine in saucepan over medium heat.
+Melt butter in saucepan over medium heat.
 Add sliced mushrooms, and saute for 2-3 minutes.
 Remove mushrooms with a slotted spoon and place on top of the noodles and peas in the bake dish.
 Add tuna to the bake dish and mix.

-Add flour to the remaining margarine in the sauce pan.
+Add flour to the remaining butter in the sauce pan.
 Whisk, and allow to cook for 2 minutes.
 Gradually add chicken broth while whisking.
 Once smooth, add cream.
 Simmer for a few minutes until thickened. (add more chicken broth if it thickens excessively)

 Stir in grated cheeses, and allow to melt.
 Add pepper, stir thoroughly.
 Pour over ingredients in bake dish.
 Top with cracker crumbs.